 She didn’t feel ashamed of it anymore.

-Goda didn’t answer and kept stalking along through the trees, and Kanna couldn’t help but wryly think to herself that the monster was distracted because she was in her natural habitat.
+Goda silently stalked through the trees without turning around, and Kanna couldn’t help but wryly think to herself that the monster was distracted because she was in her natural habitat.

 Goda stopped.
 She turned to glance over her shoulder at Kanna, who was now nearly pressed up against her.
 “We can slip out through here,” Goda said, pointing towards an exit to the trail.
 “We’re close enough to the house now that we probably won’t draw any notice.”